vpulim/node-soap/Readme.md

 - `hasNonce`: adds Nonce element (default: `false`)
 - `mustUnderstand`: adds mustUnderstand=1 attribute to security tag (default: `false`)
 - `actor`: if set, adds Actor attribute with given value to security tag (default: `''`)
+- `appendElement`: A string containing XML element to append to the end of the WSSecurity element.
+This can be used to add custom elements like certificates or other security tokens (default: `''`)

 ### WSSecurityCert